 - 1MB flash, 256KB RAM

 - Bluetooth 5: 2 Mbps, 1 Mbps, 500 Kbps, 125 Kbps

-- Supports DSP instructions, HW accelerated Floating Point Unit (FPU) calculations
+- Supports DSP instructions, HW accelerated Floating Point Unit (FPU) and encryption functions

 - Up to +8 dBm TX power (down to -20 dBm in 4 dB steps)